logicalclocks/hops-examples/README.md

 numbers.writeAsText("absolute_path_to_file");
 ```

 the DataStrem object will be printed into the file specified in the *writeAsText* method.
-The path must point to either the *Logs* or *Resources* data sets in HopsWorks.
+The path must point to either the *Logs* or *Resources* data sets in Hopsworks.
 For example, if you would like the output of a the Flink DataStream object to be written to a *test.out* file in your Resources data set, the command is the following

 ```java
 numbers.writeAsText("/Projects/myproject/Resources/test.out");
 ```

-The path to an existing file can be easily found by clicking on this particular file in HopsWorks-DataSets and then easily copy the path by using the clipboard icon.
+The path to an existing file can be easily found by clicking on this particular file in Hopsworks-DataSets and then easily copy the path by using the clipboard icon.

 ### Application Logs